The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 When Moses blessed Asher, he said:

-The Talmud records a story about Asher’s land being so full of olives that one member of the tribe was able to provide an astounding amount of oil to a gentile purchaser.
+The Talmud recounts a story about Asher’s land being so abundant in olives that one member of the tribe was able to provide an astounding amount of oil to a gentile purchaser.

 According to this story, the people of Laodicea, the home of the lukewarm church, needed oil.
 They appointed a gentile messenger to search for it.
 He went to Jerusalem, Tyre (a commercial city), and finally, Gush Halav, an area within the portion given to Asher.
 Here, he found an abundance of olive oil to meet his needs.